Two-day workshop by Amherst Early Music, in Arlington, VA, with four recorder faculty. See Amherst Early Music’s announcement here

 -

-In-person session, at St. Columba’s Episcopal Church, 4201 Albemarle St. NW, Washington DC 20016.
+In-person session, at St Columba’s Episcopal Church, 4201 Albemarle St, NW, Washington DC 20016.
 Parking and metro available nearby.
-Doors open at 10am for meet and greet.
+Doors open at 10:00 am to meet and greet.
+Session starts at 10:30am.

 -